oracle/weblogic-azure/_includes/sub-template-dnszone.md

 Address: 2603:1061::1
 ```

 We strongly recommand you create an Azure DNS Zone for domain management and reuse it for other perpose.
-Follow the [guide](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal) to create an Azure DNS Zone.
+To create an Azure DNS Zone, follow the steps in [Quickstart: Create an Azure DNS zone and record using the Azure portal](https://docs.microsoft.com/en-us/azure/dns/dns-getstarted-portal).